ThanosDodd/better-first-contributions/README.md

 ## Clone the repository

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon

 <img  src="https://www.betterfirstcontributions.com/clone.png" alt="copy URL to clipboard" />